uutils/coreutils/DEVELOPMENT.md

 the suggested changes, and run `git commit ...` again.

 **NOTE: On MacOS** the pre-commit hooks are currently broken.
 There are workarounds involving switching to unstable nightly Rust and components.
-If you are so inclined, please go ahead, but please use caution.

 ### clippy